kiwibrowser/src/components/subresource_filter/FILTER_LIST_GENERATION.md

 smaller filter list by filtering out the least-frequently-used rules on the top N websites (according to Alexa rankings).

-## 1. Gather the URL requests from the landing pages of the top N sites
+## 1. Gather the URL requests from the landing pages measured by HttpArchive
 This data is made available by the [HttpArchive](https://httparchive.org/) project and is queryable via [BigQuery](https://bigquery.cloud.google.com/).
 A short introduction to querying HttpArchive data is available